fixxit/MoknJ/README.md

 ![tumblr_inline_ngc8ik5Hft1t6v9pj.gif](https://bitbucket.org/repo/aEK7Ey/images/1843827414-tumblr_inline_ngc8ik5Hft1t6v9pj.gif)

 ## Mission ##
-MoknJ is a simple but effective solution to move data from excel sheets to an customizable platform which makes it easy build custom templates that behave like predefined business components.
-The system helps the user to consolidate his company spreadsheet data which results in more effective management of the data.
+MoknJ is a simple but effective solution to move data from excel sheets to an customizable platform.
+This platform allows the user to easily build custom templates that behave like predefined business components.
+The platform helps the business to consolidate its spreadsheet data which results in more effective management of the data.

 ## Trello Board ##
 [Bugs and Fixes and future expansion](https://trello.com/b/Uw1TjVAL/asset-management-project)